-(a) The estate should be required to list as an asset of the deceased spouse all property that passes to a third party on death, including but not limited to:

-(i) a gift mortis causa by the deceased spouse to a person other than the surviving spouse; (ii) property that, at the time of the death of the deceased spouse, was held by the deceased spouse and a person other than the surviving spouse, with a right of survivorship; (iii) a retirement savings plan, retirement income fund or annuity, or a pension, retirement, welfare or profit-sharing fund, trust, scheme, contract or arrangement for the benefit of employees or former employees, payable to a person other than the surviving spouse on the death of the deceased spouse; (iv) proceeds payable to a third party upon the death of the deceased spouse under a life insurance policy owned by the deceased spouse or under a policy taken out on the lives of a group which the deceased is a member;
+- (a) The estate should be required to list as an asset of the deceased spouse all property that passes to a third party on death, including but not limited to: - (i) a gift mortis causa by the deceased spouse to a person other than the surviving spouse; - (ii) property that, at the time of the death of the deceased spouse, was held by the deceased spouse and a person other than the surviving spouse, with a right of survivorship; - (iii) a retirement savings plan, retirement income fund or annuity, or a pension, retirement, welfare or profitsharing fund, trust, scheme, contract or arrangement for the benefit of employees or former employees,

-(v) assets that were the subject of a self-declaration of trust or that were transferred in trust, or otherwise, to the extent that the deceased spouse retained during his or her lifetime a power, either alone or in conjunction with others, to revoke, to consume or to dispose of the principal thereof for his or her own benefit.

-(b) Where a deceased spouse at the time of his or her death held real property or personal property, jointly with a person other than the surviving spouse, the property shall be included in the statement of property of the deceased spouse

-(i) in the case of funds in a bank account, to the extent that the funds were the property of the deceased spouse immediately before the funds were deposited; and

-(ii) in the case of other property, to the extent of the ratio of the contribution of the deceased spouse to the contribution of all joint tenants, multiplied by the fair market value of the property on the day the spouse died.
+- payable to a person other than the surviving spouse on the death of the deceased spouse; - (iv) proceeds payable to a third party upon the death of the deceased spouse under a life insurance policy owned by the deceased spouse or under a policy taken out on the lives of a group which the deceased is a member; - (v) assets that were the subject of a self-declaration of trust or that were transferred in trust, or otherwise, to the extent that the deceased spouse retained during his or her lifetime a power, either alone or in conjunction with others, to revoke, to consume or to dispose of the principal thereof for his or her own benefit. - (b) Where a deceased spouse at the time of his or her death held real property or personal property, jointly with a person other than the surviving spouse, the property shall be included in the statement of property of the deceased spouse - (i) in the case of funds in a bank account, to the extent that the funds were the property of the deceased spouse immediately before the funds were deposited; and - (ii) in the case of other property, to the extent of the ratio of the contribution of the deceased spouse to the contribution of all joint tenants, multiplied by the fair market value of the property on the day the spouse died. - (c) Contribution is not limited to acquisition costs and includes maintenance and repair costs.
+In addition, contribution may take the form of valuable services as well as money contributions.

+ii.
+Should certain will substitutes be treated as exempt assets?

-(c) Contribution is not limited to acquisition costs and includes maintenance and repair costs.
-In addition, contribution may take the form of valuable services as well as money contributions. owned by both spouses and by each of them"467 and then goes on to exempt certain property from distribution.
+The MPA directs the court to "make a distribution of all the property owned by both spouses and by each of them" and then goes on to exempt certain property from distribution.
 The exemptions target property that has not been acquired over the course of the marriage by the efforts of the parties.
 Exempt property includes gifts acquired by one spouse from a third party, an inheritance, property acquired before marriage, an award or settlement for damages in tort in favour of one spouse, and proceeds of an insurance policy that is not insurance in respect of property, unless the proceeds are compensation for loss to both spouses.
 As discussed in Chapter 4, these exemptions, subject to a change in respect of life insurance payable to the surviving spouse, would continue to apply to situations involving division of matrimonial property on death.
 The result is that the deceased spouse would be entitled to an exemption for any exempt property that can be traced into a will substitute that is received by a third party.